-Unless you can’t drive or don’t have anyone that can drive with you, simply rent a car and explore on your own.
-That way you can design your own route, stay and watch some animals as long as you want, and generally have more freedom.
-That’s how locals visit Kruger.
+Unless you can’t drive or don’t have anyone who can split the drive with you, simply rent a car and explore on your own.
+That way you can design your route, stay and watch some animals as long as you want, and generally have more freedom.

 I watched the arranged tour vehicles and I spoke to quite a lot of people who went on a group tour.
-Even though they were happy, I think I had a much better experience than they did.
+Even though they were happy, I think I had a much better experience than they did as we took our time.

 Golden Rules for a Self-drive Safari in Kruger: